Dating during divorce. It’s so tempting!

 Unless your spouse is as calm and spiritually evolved as a zen master, when s/he finds out you are dating someone else, it’s going to feel like s/he just got sucker-punched in the gut.
 That, in turn, will make dealing with your spouse way harder.
 It will also make settling your case amicably much more challenging.

 Under the law, you are considered to be legally married until a judge officially divorces you.
 If you are having sex with someone else before you are divorced, you may technically be committing adultery.
+(Sorry!)
+Putting aside the moral aspects of having a fling while you are still married, the legal ramifications of your actions may be deeper than you counted on.

 If you live in a state that still recognizes fault in divorce, then your “adultery” may affect your ability to receive spousal support.
 It may also reduce the amount of spousal support you receive.